 Made in the U.S.A. • Copyright © 2008 • All Rights Reserved.

 Tower Laboratories Corporation • 5575 Simmons Street, Ste 1, #253 • North Las Vegas, NV 89031 •

 Along the same lines, primates also cannot make vitamin C and despite the abundance of information available about vitamin C and its role in the prevention of cardiovascular disease and heart attacks, zoo keepers worldwide are still shocked and bewildered when gorillas and other primates suddenly drop dead from fatal heart attacks, resulting from low levels of collagen because of inadequate ascorbic acid intake in their daily diet.
 As with humans, small amounts of

-Hard as it is to believe, even veterinarians recognize this cardiovascular and heart disease threat to guinea pigs, who also lack the GLO enzyme with which to make vitamin C from glucose (and subsequently collagen) and GUINEA PIG FOOD IS FORTIFIED WITH 8 TIMES MORE VITAMIN C THAN WHAT IS RECOMMENDED FOR HUMANS!
+Even veterinarians recognize this cardiovascular and heart disease threat to guinea pigs, who also lack the GLO enzyme with which to make vitamin C from glucose (and subsequently collagen) and GUINEA PIG FOOD IS FORTIFIED WITH 8 TIMES MORE VITAMIN C THAN WHAT IS RECOMMENDED BY THE FDA FOR HUMANS!

 vitamin C protect them from scurvy but without very high intake daily they are not protected from cardiovascular deterioration and blockages.